Skip to main content

 Summary

-A significant barrier to the deployment of fault detection and diagnostics (FDD), artificial intelligence tools for system-scale optimization, and automation-assisted commissioning tools is the manually intensive process of mapping the building automation system data points to the applicable software tools.
+A major obstacle to deploying building automation and leveraging artificial intelligence for system-scale optimization is the labor-intensive process of mapping building automation system data points to the relevant software tools.
 The necessary information about the mechanical systems design, point naming conventions used when installing the sensors and control systems, and other details, are contained in drawings, contract documents, and maintenance staff knowledge.
 Sometimes it is incomplete or partially wrong.

-Achieving national goals for energy-efficient, grid-integrated buildings will require the use of well commissioned control systems combined with FDD and intelligent supervisory control processes that can respond to grid signals and user input.
-The focus of this project is to develop standards and other supporting infrastructure for representing the semantic information about the equipment, sensors, and actuators in a machine-readable way.
+Achieving national goals for AI investment and emerging technologies like digital twins and grid-integrated buildings will require standardized metadata to enhance AI-driven Fault Detection and Diagnostics (FDD), enabling more accurate, efficient, and intelligent supervisory control processes.
+The focus of this project is to develop, test standards and other supporting infrastructure for representing the semantic information about the equipment, sensors, and actuators in a machine-readable way.
 It will include developing software tools to create building-specific models that conform to the standard using a combination of information available in BACnet systems and input from building operations staff.

 Description

 The new technical idea is to adapt Semantic Web standards to the creation of formal models that represent building system components, their relationships in various contexts, and the associated data and control points.
 The Semantic Web is an extension of the World Wide Web that enables linkage of information, through knowledge graphs, located in different places and the encoding of metadata with that information that describes its semantic meaning.
-It is based on technologies such as Resource Description Framework (RDF), Web Ontology Language (OWL), and Semantic Web Rule Language (SWRL).
+It is based on technologies such as the Resource Description Framework (RDF) and the Shapes Constraint Language (SHACL).
 These technologies can be applied in intelligent buildings domain to:

 1. Represent knowledge from building system data and other sources of information related to building operations;